Roman Republic: Temples and festivals

 Romulus was said to have pitched his augural tent atop the Palatine.
 Beneath its southern slopes ran the sacred way, next to the former palace of the kings (Regia), the House of the Vestals and Temple of Vesta.
 Close by were the Lupercal shrine and the cave where Romulus and Remus were said to have been suckled by the she-wolf.
 On the flat area between the Aventine and Palatine was the Circus Maximus, which hosted chariot races and religious games.
 Its several shrines and temples included those to Rome's indigenous sun god, Sol, the moon-goddess Luna, the grain-storage god, Consus, and the obscure goddess Murcia.
-A temple to Hercules stood in the Forum Boarium, near the Circus starting gate.
-Every district (Vicus) of the city had a crossroads shrine to its own protective Lares.

-Whereas Republican (and thereafter, Imperial) Romans marked the passage of years with the names of their ruling consuls, their calendars marked the anniversaries of religious foundations to particular deities, the days when official business was permitted (fas), and those when it was not (nefas).
-The Romans observed an eight-day week; markets were held on the ninth day.
+Whereas Romans marked the passage of years with the names of their ruling consuls, their calendars marked the anniversaries of religious foundations to particular deities, the days when official business was permitted (fas), and those when it was not (nefas).
+The Romans observed an eight-day week; law courts were closed and markets were held on the ninth day.
 Each month was presided over by a particular, usually major deity.
-The oldest calendars were lunar, structured around the most significant periods in the agricultural cycle, and the religious duties required to yield a good harvest.
+The oldest calendars were lunar.